tmtsoftware/esw/docs/src/main/scripts/dsl/constructs/fsm.md

 ### CommandFlag

 Command Flag acts as bridge that can be used to pass `Parameters` to an FSM from outside (i.e via a Command Handler).
-A Command Flag can be defined in a scope accessible by a Command Handler and a FSM, and then be bound to the FSM.
+A Command Flag can be defined in a scope accessible by a Command Handler and the FSM, and then be bound to the FSM.
 This causes the FSM to re-evaluate whenever the value of the Command Flag changes, which occurs when the `set` method is called in the Command Flag (which can be placed in a Command Handler, see @ref[example below](#example-fsm)).